Cameron-Ord/Music-Visualizer/readme.md

 ## Music Visualizer
 ![Image](example/example.png)

-**A music visualizer for Linux systems written in C. This is unfinished software, and the program is mostly written with only my personal use in mind.
-So please be considerate of this.**
+**A music visualizer for Linux systems written in C. I pretty much learned C writing this, so some things aren't as I would write them going forward, but this has been a great project for me and I learned quite a bit!
+If you're interested in checking it out, check the releases page or keep reading for linux builds.**

 I'm still thinking of a name for this program, haven't really thought of anything yet so I'm just going with Music Visualizer for now.